 - Indian Citizenship is Essential: Non-Resident Indian is restricted to open a PPF account.

 - One Person One PPF Account: An individual is allowed to open a single account under his name.

-- No Joint Accounts: The Joint account cannot be opened under the PPF scheme; it can only be opened on an individual’s name.
+- No Joint Accounts: The Joint account cannot be opened under the PPF scheme; it can only b opened on an individual’s name.

-- Closure of Account Only on Maturity: A PPF account can be closed only after its maturity, i.e. after 15 years of opening the account.
+- Closure of Account Only on Maturity: A PPF account can be closed after its maturity, i.e. after 15 years of opening it; and not before that.